 Will These Numbers from Hasbro Be Good Enough for You?

-Hasbro (NAS: HAS) is expected to report Q2 earnings on July 22.
+Hasbro (NAS: HAS) is expected to report Q1 earnings on April 22.
 Here's what Wall Street wants to see:

 The 10-second takeaway

-Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict Hasbro's revenues will compress -2.1% and EPS will grow 3.0%.
+Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict Hasbro's revenues will shrink -1.6% and EPS will decrease -25.0%.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.